 Speech is also a valuable tool in learning.

-Not only can you speak out loud to yourself as a different way to learn, but why don’t you break the information down and teach it to someone.
+You can speak out loud to yourself as a different way to learn, but why don’t you break the information down and teach it to someone?

 Touch can also play an important role.